Back to Blog

 3. Tap Enable.
 Elysium creates the OpenTime folder and generates README.md.

-4. Note the folder path — you'll need it when setting up OpenClaw.
+4. Note the folder path — you'll need it when setting up Claude Desktop.

 Step 3: Start scheduling